flowground/amazonaws-com-codestar-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DisassociateTeamMember
-### Removes a user from a project.
+> Removes a user from a project.
 Removing a user from a project also removes the IAM policies from that user that allowed access to the project and its resources.
 Disassociating a team member does not remove that user's profile from AWS CodeStar.
-It does not remove the user from IAM.
+It does not remove the user from IAM.<br/>

 #### Input Parameters
 * `Action` - _required_